robert/robert.github.com/_posts/2015-08-06-migrating-millions-of-database-records-at-stripe.md

 ## 3.1 Grep grep grep grep

-This step requires us to be particularly methodical, and is best carried out from within some kind of isolation tank.
+This step requires us to be particularly methodical, and is best carried out from within some kind of isolation tank or spiritual mountain retreat.
 For each Merchant or AccountApplication property that is being proxied through to the LegalEntity, we grep the entire codebase for every single read or write of it, and change to read or write to the LegalEntity directly.
 For example:

 {% highlight ruby %}
     merchant.owner_first_name = 'Barry'